willhunt/silvia/docs/docs/setup/scale-setup.md

 Useful information about the board can be found here: [/oneguyoneblog.com](https://oneguyoneblog.com/2018/12/28/wemos-d1-esp-wroom-02-arduino-ide/)

-Tp flash the Arduino select "WeMos D1 R1" as the board in the IDE board manager.
+To flash the Arduino select "WeMos D1 R1" as the board in the IDE board manager.

+## Notes on pins
+I had real trouble getting the HX711 library to work due to the selection of available pins on the board.
+Using the D8 (GPIO 15) worked but if connected the board would not start up.
+Most combinations of pins tried caused the board to constantly reset during the `setup()` stage.
+Int he end D4 (GPIO 2) which is connected to an on board LED and D9 (GPIO 3) worked.